- January 29, 2020

 - Develop a data set that tells the board whether the organization is moving toward its vision, customer satisfaction, key internal processes etc.

-- Get to “yes’ on the Questions Method laid out in my book with each of your direct reports.
+- Get to “yes’ on the Question Method laid out in my book with each of your direct reports.
 Getting to “yes” means that each direct report understands expectations, standards, gets feedback, has the needed resources and feels valued.

 - Meet with key stakeholders or customers to assess how the organization is viewed by external constituents.